GW4 Alliance response to Budget 2020March 13, 2020

 The Chancellor announced £200 million for a new Life Sciences Investment Programme to support the UK’s best health and life sciences innovations, enabling companies to grow and ensure the UK remains a world-leader in life sciences innovation.

 GW4 Director, Dr Sarah Perkins, says: “We welcome the UK government’s significant increase in funding for research and development and their commitment to invest in universities outside of London and the South East.

 “Universities and research institutes are crucial to delivering scientific and technological innovation and training the researchers of tomorrow.
 By bringing together four of the most research-intensive and innovative universities in the UK (Bath, Bristol, Cardiff and Exeter), GW4 develops collaborative research communities and innovative research at scale to address major global and industrial challenges, such as climate resilience and developing electric vehicles, to exploring artificial intelligence.

 “As a research alliance we also aim to develop a highly skilled workforce through our extensive portfolio of Doctoral Training Programmes so we welcome the funding boost for PhD programmes and fellowships.

-“GW4 universities have world-leading expertise and facilities to led on the breadth of research and innovation necessary for the UK to reach net zero.
-Our region has more climate expertise than any other area worldwide and GW4 researchers have already been instrumental in identifying climate change tipping points so, are best placed to develop solutions to these complex challenges in collaboration with colleagues from across the institutions and with external partners
+“GW4 universities have world-leading expertise and facilities to lead on the breadth of research and innovation necessary for the UK to reach net zero.
+Our region has more climate expertise than any other area worldwide and GW4 researchers have already been instrumental in identifying climate change tipping points, so are best placed to develop solutions to these complex challenges in collaboration with colleagues from across the institutions and with external partners

 “We are pleased to see the government investing in regional partnerships and innovation including supporting the Western Gateway, an economic powerhouse for south Wales and western England.